 Sun, sand, surf…could anything be better?
 Let’s find out, shall we?

-These are the top 10 pros and cons of moving to the beach.
+Check out our pros and cons of moving to the beach.

 Pros of Moving to the Beach

 You probably don’t need us to telling you how great moving to the beach can be.
 But just the same, here are the top 5 perks of living near an ocean.

 1. Living Near An Ocean Provides Natural Stress Relief

 Science is starting to understand what humans have known for millennia: living near the ocean can greatly improve your sense of calm.